aleatory-science/deep-probprog-course/README.md

 * Solve Exercises for Deep Generative Models
 * Summarize the BDA exercises in a worksheet, with correct attribution.
 * Summarize the NUTS paper in 3-pages to make it easier to read
+* Update industrial outreach on Aleatory Science website to have company logos instead of table and directly point to this page instead.

 ### Part I - Introduction to Deep Probabilistic Programming